gamedig/rust-gamedig/README.md

 }
 ```

-To see more examples, see the [examples](examples) folder.
+Want to see more examples?
+Checkout the [examples](examples) folder.

 ## Documentation
 The documentation is available at [docs.rs](https://docs.rs/gamedig/latest/gamedig/).
 Curious about the history and what changed between versions?
-Check out the [CHANGELOG](CHANGELOG.md) file.
+Everything is in the [CHANGELOG](CHANGELOG.md) file.

 ## Contributing
 If you want see your favorite game/service being supported here, open an issue, and I'll prioritize it (or do a pull request if you want to implement it yourself)!